 If you create a Venn diagram with the word “sex” on one side and “yoga” on the other, you might find some overlaps: there's deep breathing, pretzel-y positions, Tantric roots.

 In fact, a quick Google search of “sex and yoga” will pull up hundreds of tips for incorporating yoga into sex, and vice versa.
-You’ll find a YouTube video of Christopher Gladwell, the author of Engaged Yoga, explaining the connection between the two.
-"Yoga strategies like asana and meditation take us into opening the bliss lines of the body," he says.
-"When we open up in [those bliss lines] when we're making love, those lines open and we can spread by taking the energy from genital orgasm, so it's a whole body orgasm, a whole cosmos orgasm."
+You’ll find a YouTube video of Christopher Gladwell, the author of Engaged Yoga, explaining how we can use yoga strategies like asana and meditation to open up our bodies "bliss lines."
+He opines that this can help you go "from a genital orgasm" to a "whole-body orgasm," even a whole-cosmos orgasm."
 Sounds intriguing and fun, right?
 Who doesn't want an orgasm so strong it can be felt from their fingertips into the cosmos?

 Traditionally and historically, however, yoga and sex have very little to do with each other, according to David Gordon White, the author of Kiss of the Yogini: "Tantric Sex" in its South Asian Contexts.
 There are a few X-rated, ancient connections, but they're fairly scant — and when they do exist, they don't resemble Gladwell's method at all.